 This course is designed for students who have completed the two year EXCEL science program on the Living Environment and are in need of their third science credit to graduate.
 Any student who has taken and passed Regents Earth Science may NOT take this course for credit.

-This course provides students in the EXCEL science program with the opportunity to achieve

 This course provides students in the EXCEL science program with the opportunity to achieve the State's physical science commencement standards and the science graduation requirement.
 This course will focus on the Earth Sciences including Astronomy, Meteorology, and Geology.